Water New Zealand Training Courses

 Suma Raj -mentee from Water New Zealand's mentoring programme pilot.

-If you would like more information on the mentoring programme, are interested to volunteer as a mentor, or are interested to be mentored (mentee) then please contact firstname.lastname@example.org
+If you would like more information on the mentoring programme, are interested in volunteering as a mentor, or are interested in being mentored (mentee) then please contact email@example.com

 Water Industry Professionals Association